krdr-mft/menu-exercise/README.md

 1. To create database structer run `php artisan migrate` or `sail artisan migrate`
 2. Seed database with `php artisan db:seed` or `sail artisan db:seed`
 3. If needed, database state can be refreshed with `./vendor/bin/sail artisan migrate:refresh --seed`

+## Running
+Application will be servered on localhost:8081.
+Calling `http://localhost:8081` in browser will open currency purchasing page, as per request.Example call API: http://localhost:8081//api/currencies

 ## REST API